kxk-4498/venafi-test-wizard/sequence.md

     duration: 10
 ```
 Now everytime, the issuer signs the certificate, it'll sleep for 10 seconds before signing it. the delay will be logged as well for getting metrics.
+**NOTE:** chaos show metrics is under progress and not available in PROD yet.

 ```mermaid
 sequenceDiagram